WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score-trinket/README.md

 ### Write code for finding who won

-Using remainder division here's how to work out what the result of the game was, using only three lines of code:
+Using division with remainders here's how to work out what the result of the game was, using only three lines of code:

 1. make another list, and put it after the lists of image files, near the beginning of your code: